 Employee motivation and engagement can be achieved in small steps.
 It does not require a major overhaul of an organization but it does require a commitment from leadership to support and celebrate their team members.
 Here are what we believe to be the essential steps:

 - A simple thank you goes a long way.
 Be generous with praise and appreciation.
-Everyone wants feedback and to know what they do well, better then anyone else.
+Everyone wants feedback and to know what they do well, better than anyone else.
 And the wonderful thing about praise and saying thank you it is an unlimited strategic resource you can use to motivate and engage.
 Praise from your peers, your managers and leadership is essential to build a foundation for trust.

 - Collaboration and empowerment.
-To truly engage you need to give everyone ownership in a project and empower your team to work together rather then everyone reporting to one individual can do wonders.
+To truly engage you need to give everyone ownership of a project and empower your team to work together rather then everyone reporting to one individual can do wonders.
 Think about it.
 What’s worse than letting your supervisor down?
 Letting your team down!
 Allowing people to work together as a team, on an equal level with their co-workers, will often produce better projects faster.
 People will come in early, stay late, and devote more of their energy to solving problems.

 - Co-create and make your ideas theirs.
 Bring your team in on the goals and objectives and challenges and work together to discuss solutions.
 Let them take ownership in the process.
 Instead of telling people what you want done; ask them in a way that will make them feel like they came up with the idea.
 Present your desired direction as a idea and then let them provide feedback and enhancements.
 Then the idea becomes their idea.